RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Experimental Results

 \subsection{Datasets}

-We conduct experiments on five hate speech datasets---IHC, SBIC, DYNA, Hateval, and Toxigen---which are selected to cover a broad spectrum of characteristics, enabling a comprehensive evaluation of the proposed method.
-The detailed settings and dataset explanations are provided in Appendix~\ref{app:data-statistics},~\ref{app:used_dataset}.
+We conduct experiments on five hate speech datasets---IHC, SBIC, DYNA, Hateval, and Toxigen---that cover a broad spectrum of characteristics for a comprehensive evaluation.
+The detailed settings and dataset explanations are provided in Appendix~\ref{app:used_dataset}, \ref{app:data-statistics}.